What is approved child care for the purposes of Child Care Benefit (CCB)?

 Can I get Child Care Benefit if I use CCB approved child care?

 Families who satisfy eligibility requirements for CCB may receive payments if they use CCB approved child care.

 To be eligible for CCB you need to meet three requirements:

 You or your partner (if you have one) meet residency requirements (or have an exemption).

-Children under the age of 7 must meet the Australian Government's immunisation requirements or have an exemption.
+Children up to the age of 19 must meet the Australian Government's immunisation requirements or have an exemption*.